poyro/poyro/packages/docs/src/app/essays/how-to-write-unit-tests-for-ai-web-app/page.md

 ### Retrieval and Generation

-The Poyro team has built its own AI applications and chatted with other full-stack engineering teams that have done the same.
+The Poyro team previously built its own AI applications and spoke with other full-stack engineering teams that have done the same.
 Most AI systems contain the following two components, which compose the pattern known as RAG:

 - **Retrieval**: Get some use case specific data that is passed to the LLM.
 This data could come from a database, a file, or elsewhere.
 - **Generation**: Given prompt with instructions and (typically) some context, generate a response to serve some user or system request.
 The response could be free-text and/or a structured respose (e.g. JSON).